andrewcooke/cosas/arduino/xqria/README.md

 ### timing (TODO - rename in code from global)

-holding down the central buttons (2 and 3) gives accesss to timing parameters.  the pots adjust:
+holding down the central buttons (2 and 3) gives access to timing parameters.  the pots adjust:

 1. overall bpm

-2. subdivision.  this controls the BPM for the second rhythm (voices 3 and 4), relative to the first.  the default value is 1 (same speed); available values are expressed as mutliples of 1/60.  the available multiples are 5, 10, 12, 15, 20, 24, 25, 30, 35, 36, 40,
+2. subdivision.  this controls the BPM for the second rhythm (voices 3 and 4), relative to the first.  the default value is 1 (same speed); available values are expressed as multiples of 1/60.  the available multiples are 5, 10, 12, 15, 20, 24, 25, 30, 35, 36, 40,
    45, 48, 50, 55, and 60.